MediSeeUU/MediSeeUU/scraping/file_scraper/docs/sphinx-source/README.md

 # pdf_xml_converter
 The pdf_xml_converter is responsible for converting pdf's to XML format.
-Right now it's called by pdf module, but will be seperated for extra modularity.
+Right now it's called by pdf scraper, but it will be seperated for extra modularity.

 ## XML Structure
 The xml converter reads all lines from the given pdf and creates sections with